codes-by-pinewood/RL-assignment-2/README.md

 ### Ablation Study
 The section called ablation study includes three different ablations we performed on our neural network.
-- DQN versus DQN-ER: The dqn_and_dqn_er_comp.ipynb file contains a comparison of the DQN neural Network with DQN neural network without a replay buffer.
+- DQN versus DQN-ER: The dqn_and_dqn_er_comparison.ipynb file contains a comparison of the DQN neural Network with DQN neural network without a replay buffer.
-- DQN versus DQN-TN:
+- DQN versus DQN-TN: The dqn_tn_and_dqn.ipynb file contains a comparison of the DQN neural Network with DQN neural network without a target network.
-- DQN versus DQN-TN-ER:
+- DQN versus DQN-TN-ER: The dqn_and_dqn_tn_er.ipynb file contains a comparison of the DQN neural Network with DQN neural network without either a target network or a replay buffer.